semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ![GitHub settings page](/img/zcs-github-apps.png#bordered)
 _**Figure**. **GitHub > Settings > Applications** displaying both Semgrep apps.
 The private Semgrep app follows the convention **Semgrep Code - <span className="placeholder">YOUR_ORG_NAME</span>**_.

-## Add a repository

-1. In Semgrep AppSec Platform, click **<i class="fa-solid fa-folder-open"></i> Projects**.
-1. Click **Scan New Project > Semgrep Managed Scan**.
-1. Optional: If you can't find the repository you want to add, click **Can't find your project? > Sync projects**.
-1. Select the repositories you want to scan from the list.
-1. Click **Enable managed scanning**.

-- After enabling managed scanning, Semgrep performs a full scan in batches on all the repositories.
-- Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
-A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
-- Projects scanned through managed scanning are tagged with `autoscan`.

 ### If the page doesn't display any repositories